jalextowle/sol-cover-util/README.md

 # WIP
 This analyzer is a work in progress and as such should not be used in production.
 This disclaimer will be removed when the tool has been more thoroughly tested and works correctly.
+Additionally, I have started to work on a similar project written in NodeJS for faster protyping and a wider developer audience, so it may be some time before those changes are integrated into this repository.

 # Solidity Code Coverage Analyzer